TheSwanFactory/hclang/TUTORIAL.md

 - cache sizes and policies
 - copy-on-write semantics

-Right now, you either must worry about certain things all the time (i.e., when doing assembly) or can never worry about them at all (e.g., in a high-level language).
+Right now, you either must think about certain things all the time (i.e., when doing assembly) or can never think about them at all (e.g., in a high-level language).

 # The Object Model